A comprehensive guide to public cloud computing

-Whether you’re already a seasoned public cloud customer or are looking to migrate to one, we’ve got you covered.
-We put together this comprehensive guide to public clouds that goes over what they are, their benefits, why you’d want to migrate to one, and more.
+Whether you’re already a seasoned public cloud customer or are looking to migrate, we’ve got you covered.
+Explore our comprehensive guide to public clouds, including what they are, the benefits of public cloud, and the various public cloud solutions to consider.

-A public cloud is a virtualised IT model where computing resources are owned and operated by a third-party provider, delivering on-demand computing services and infrastructure to multiple organisations and users using the public Internet.
-For example, Microsoft Azure, Google Cloud, IBM Cloud, and Amazon Web Services (AWS.)
+A public cloud is a virtualised IT model where computing resources are owned and operated by a third-party provider, delivering on-demand computing services and infrastructure to multiple organisations and users using the public internet.
+For example, providers include Microsoft Azure, Google Cloud, IBM Cloud, and Amazon Web Services (AWS.)

-(Take a look at our public cloud connectivity article that covers securing access to AWS and Azure).
+For more information about choosing a public cloud provider, explore our public cloud connectivity article that covers securing access to AWS and Azure.

 Public cloud providers offer cloud-based services on an as-needed basis and typically charge a pay-per-use fee, eliminating the need for customers to host these services on their own servers or data centres.
 Providers use groups of virtual machines and servers at data centres to offer services to multiple customers.